Scrambled Linear Pseudorandom Number Generators: Conclusions

-There is of course a vast literature on filtered LFSR that might be used to prove aspects we approached only with symbolic small-state computations in Section~\ref{sec:thscr}.
-For example, in~\cite{KLKIBLCKOFG} the authors prove a \emph{lower} bound on the linear degree of a Boolean function made of single very specific monomial, something for which we just argued on the basis of measurement made using the Berlekamp--Massey algorithm.
+There is a vast literature on filtered LFSR that might be used to prove aspects we approached only with symbolic small-state computations.
+For example, in~\cite{KLKIBLCKOFG} the authors prove a lower bound on the linear degree of a Boolean function made of a single very specific monomial, something for which we just argued based on measurements made using the Berlekamp--Massey algorithm.
 In~\cite{BrSANF} the authors try to provide closed forms or even ANFs when the argument of a Boolean function is multiplied or summed with a constant, which might be a starting point for a closed form for the \texttt{**} scrambler.
-Finally, several concepts developed in the context of filtered LFSR, such as \emph{algebraic immunity} and \emph{Bent functions} might prove to be useful in choosing scrambler parameters, or defining new ones.

-In general, it is an interesting open problem to correlate explicitly the monomial structure of a Boolean function in ANF with the resilience to linearity tests.
+In general, it is an interesting open problem to correlate explicitly the monomial structure of a Boolean function in ANF with its resilience to linearity tests.
 Intuitively, recalling~(\ref{eq:neg}), one sees that besides large-degree monomials one needs small-degree monomials to make the tests ``perceive'' the increase in linear complexity at the right time.

-\begin{acks} The authors would like to thank Jeffrey Hunter for useful pointers to the literature about mean passage times in Markov chains, Parallax developers Chip Gracey, Evan Hillas and Tony Brewer for their interest, enthusiasm and proofreading, Pierre L'Ecuyer for a number of suggestions that significantly improved the quality of the presentation, Raimo Niskanen of the Erlang/OTP team and Nat Sothanaphan for several useful discussions, Guy Steele for stimulating correspondence and for suggesting to include data-dependency diagrams, Robert H. Lewis for the unbelievable speed of Fermat~\cite{LewF}, and the Sage authors for a wonderful tool~\cite{Sage}. \end{acks}
+\begin{acks} The authors would like to thank Parallax developers Chip Gracey, Evan Hillas and Tony Brewer for their interest, enthusiasm and proofreading, Pierre L'Ecuyer for a number of suggestions that significantly improved the quality of the presentation, Raimo Niskanen of the Erlang/OTP team and Nat Sothanaphan for several useful discussions, Guy Steele for stimulating correspondence and for suggesting to include data-dependency diagrams, Robert H. Lewis for the unbelievable speed of Fermat~\cite{LewF}, and the Sage authors for a wonderful tool~\cite{Sage}. \end{acks}